🏈 Lions NFL Draft Predictions 2026: Expert Mock Draft Picks, Team Needs, Best Fits & More

 📝 Lions mock draft consensus picks

-I went through the latest mock drafts from other top experts across the industry and gathered their predictions for the Lions' first pick in the 2026 NFL draft.
-Here's who they expect Detroit to draft at No. 17:
+I went through the final mock drafts from 10 top experts across the industry and gathered their NFL mock draft consensus picks for the Detroit Lions' first pick in the 2026 NFL Draft.
+Here's who they expect Detroit to draft:

-Dane Brugler (The Athletic) Monroe Freeling, OT, Georgia
+Dane Brugler (The Athletic) Kadyn Proctor, OT, Alabama (No. 17)

 🔮 Lions draft prediction 2026